Radio Plymouth: History

 Final logo used up until rebrand.

 Radio Plymouth was launched at 10am on Sunday 28 February 2010 by television presenter Phillip Schofield, an investor in the station.
 The first song played was The Way It Is by Bruce Hornsby and the Range.

 Five companies applied in December 2005 for the licence to broadcast in Plymouth.
 It was won in March 2006 by a London company, Macquarie, under the name Diamond FM.
 The station failed to launch and the licence was given back to OFCOM.
 Two companies applied and Radio Plymouth won against UKRD's plan to extend its existing station, Pirate FM.
 The licence was one of the last to be granted by Ofcom during the final round of commercial licence awards.

-Radio Plymouth was until 17 September 2020 owned 100 per cent by individuals through Radio Plymouth Limited.
+Until 17 September 2020, Radio Plymouth was 100% owned by individuals through Radio Plymouth Limited.
 The licence covered Plymouth, which has a population aged 15 and older of 250,000.